jalantechnologies/github-ci/docs/USAGE.md

 **Pre-requirements**

 - Account on AWS and credentials (Access key and secret).
 For required permissions, see [iam.tf](https://github.com/jalantechnologies/platform-aws-tf/blob/main/iam.tf).
-- Kubernetes cluster on AWS with nginx configured and mapped to domain (This example assumes - `production.myapp.com` to your load balancer.
+- Kubernetes cluster on AWS with nginx configured and mapped to domain (This example assumes - `production.myapp.com` is mapped to your load balancer.
 See [Exposing Kubernetes Applications, Part 3: Ingress-Nginx Controller](https://aws.amazon.com/blogs/containers/exposing-kubernetes-applications-part-3-nginx-ingress-controller/) for help.)
 - Access and credentials for a Docker registry (This example uses ECR and assumes provided credentials have access to the ECR repository named - `myapp`).
 - A valid `Dockerfile` on root of your project with entrypoint (See [Dockerfile](https://github.com/jalantechnologies/boilerplate-mern/blob/main/Dockerfile) for example).